leeandher/programming-notes/Learning By Doing/Minecraft Server (2019).md

 ## Step 4: Setup the Machine

-You can keep your server files whereever you want, but I personally just opted for `C:\Users\name\Desktop\MC Server\`.
+You can keep your server files where ever you want, but I personally just opted for `C:\Users\name\Desktop\MC Server\`.
 Wherever you decide, place your `server.jar` file you just downloaded into that directory and open it up in your terminal of choice.

 Now before we run it, take a look at the following command: